kubernetes/ingress-nginx/docs/user-guide/tls.md

 For instance, if you have a TLS secret `foo-tls` in the `default` namespace, add `--default-ssl-certificate=default/foo-tls` in the `nginx-controller` deployment.

-The default certificate will also be used for ingress `tls:` sections that do not have a `secretName` option.
+If the `tls:` section is not set, NGINX will provide the default certificate but will not force HTTPS redirect.

+On the other hand, if the `tls:` section is set - even without specifying a `secretName` option - NGINX will force HTTPS redirect.

 To force redirects for Ingresses that do not specify a TLS-block at all, take a look at `force-ssl-redirect` in [ConfigMap][ConfigMap].